NKeil/execute-on-startup/README.md

    * Each execuatable should include a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) as its first line to insure the correct interpreter is loaded.

 ## Systemd
+1. Install systemd if you haven't done so already.

 1. Modify the file 'startup.service' to include the **full** path to the file 'run_all.sh'.

 2. Add the correct permissions to the file with `sudo chmod 644 /etc/systemd/system/startup.service`.